InterContinental Sun Peninsula · Son Tra

 Food & Drink

 The most dramatic hotel in Da Nang by a significant margin.
 The premium is real, the isolation is real, and so is the experience.
-If the concept fits your trip, it's hard to surpass.

 The Good Stuff

-• Genuinely remote — city dining or sightseeing requires planning and taxi cost
+• Genuinely remote, city dining or sightseeing requires planning and taxi cost

 Who Should Stay Here